shreni123/docs-csm/upgrade/network/chn_enable.md

       id = "x3000c0s4b0n0"
       ```

-      **NOTE** Errors or failed CFS personalization runs may be fixed via the following process as CFS will be re-run.
-Likely, though, it's better to take a few minutes to troubleshoot the current issue.
+      **Note** Errors or failed CFS personalization runs may be fixed via the following process as CFS will be re-run.
+Likely though, it's better to take a few minutes to troubleshoot the current issue.

 4. (`ncn#`) Extract the CFS configuration.